 Profits or losses arising on the disposal of assets are charged to the Surplus or Deficit on Provision of Services in the Comprehensive Income and Expenditure Statement.
-The loss on disposal of £14.721 in 2021-22 is made up of £18.59m from the de-recognition of assets and £3.869m in capital receipts.
-There was a loss on disposal in 2021-22 largely because of schools that were de-recognised from assets when they converted to Academies.
+The loss on disposal of £50.130m in 2022-23 is made up of £54.414m from the de-recognition of assets and £4.284m in capital receipts.
+There was a loss on disposal largely due to schools that were de-recognised from assets when they converted to Academies.
 The Council does not receive capital receipts when schools convert to academies.